AlexGx/nested_sets/README.md

   </a>
 </p>

-Battle-tested NestedSets behavior for Ecto that supports PostgreSQL, SQLite, and MySQL.
+Battle-tested NestedSets for Ecto that supports PostgreSQL, SQLite, and MySQL.

 TODO: about Ecto 3.12+, add to doc `depth` is also a `level`